LoicSanchez/JobTrackerPortal-MERN/README.md

 ### DB

-The db folder contains the code to connect to the MongoDB database with mongoose The URL of the db is stored in the .env file
+The db folder contains the code to connect to the MongoDB database with mongoose.

+The URL of the db is stored in the .env file.

 ### Models